Vitaly Nalivkin: Conflicts with law enforcement agencies

-The arrest of Larisa Krivonosova

-On September 23, 2021, the Ussuriysk court arrested actress Larisa Krivonosova for 10 days and fined her 1,000 rubles.
-She played the role of «Marina Vulf, the official representative of the Ussuriysk District Ministry of Internal Affairs,» parodying Irina Volk, the official representative of the Russian Ministry of Internal Affairs.
-The fine was imposed for wearing a police officer's uniform with insignia and Ministry of Internal Affairs symbols, which she had worn in two videos by Vitaly Nalivkin (the arrest, according to the actress, was related to reasons unrelated to the filming of the video).
-A month later, she was convicted and sent to a penal colony for three months (formally, for other reasons, such as «evading administrative supervision»).
+On 23 September 2021, the Ussuriysk court arrested actress Larisa Krivonosova for ten days and fined her 1,000 roubles.
+She played the role of 'Marina Vulf, the official representative of the Ussuriysk District Ministry of Internal Affairs', parodying Irina Volk, the official representative of the Russian Ministry of Internal Affairs.
+The fine was imposed for wearing a police officer's uniform with insignia and Ministry of Internal Affairs symbols, which she had worn in two videos by Vitaly Nalivkin.
+The arrest, according to the actress, was unrelated to the filming of the video.
+A month later, she was convicted and sent to a penal colony for three months (formally, for other reasons, such as 'evading administrative supervision').

 In August 2022, Andrey Kornienko, who played the role of Lieutenant Colonel Alexey Andreychenko, was charged with wearing a uniform with insignia.
 The uniform and the car's flashing lights were confiscated.

-The criminal case

 In November 2021, a criminal case of hooliganism was opened against the show's team.
-The reason for this was the video «Vitaly Nalivkin prevented a terrorist attack,» which was released on September 20, 2021 (the day after the State Duma elections ended) and received almost 1.4 million views in half a month.
+The reason for this was the video 'Vitaly Nalivkin prevented a terrorist attack', which was released on 20 September 2021, the day after the State Duma elections ended, and received almost 1.4 million views in half a month.
 In the video, Nalivkin accidentally destroys a United Russia agitation poster with an anti-tank grenade launcher.
-At the same time, according to Andrey Klochkov, filming took place in a deserted place using pyrotechnic effects (the grenade launcher and machine guns in the video were mockups), and on September 19, after filming was completed, the filming location was checked by the Ministry of Emergency Situations, which concluded that no damage had been caused to the city's property.
-But, according to Semyon Vavilov, a month and a half later, the inspection was repeated, and the damage was estimated at 32 thousand rubles.
-On November 4, the channel's studio, as well as the apartments of three members of the project team, were searched, and equipment was seized.
+According to Andrey Klochkov, filming took place in a deserted location using pyrotechnic effects (the grenade launcher and machine guns in the video were mock-ups), and on 19 September, after filming was completed, the filming location was checked by the Ministry of Emergency Situations, which concluded that no damage had been caused to the city's property.
+However, according to Semyon Vavilov, a month and a half later, the inspection was repeated, and the damage was estimated at 32,000 roubles.
+On 4 November, the channel's studio, as well as the apartments of three members of the project team, were searched, and equipment was seized.

-According to Klochkov, in the fall of 2024, the investigation was reclassified (or a second criminal case was opened) to a more serious article on the manufacture of explosive devices, which threatened the authors of the video with punishment up to 15 years in prison.
+According to Klochkov, in the autumn of 2024, the investigation was reclassified (or a second criminal case was opened) to a more serious article on the manufacture of explosive devices, which threatened the authors of the video with punishment of up to fifteen years in prison.